 Kimberly Sánchez, MPH, is a Public Health PhD student at UC Merced.
-She received a triple B.A. in Spanish, Public Health, and Psychology at UC Merced and completed a Master’s in Public Health (MPH) with an emphasis in Community Health Education at CSU Long Beach.
-Her research interests include immigrant health, specifically how policies affect the health of undocumented Latinos as well as research on obesity prevention.
-She is a 2020 CARE-UC Fellow and was awarded grant funding to conduct research on food insecurity among immigrants in California.
-After receiving her Ph.D., she hopes to continue her research to improve access to resources and health among minority populations.
+She received a triple B.A. in Spanish, Public Health, and Psychology at UC Merced and completed a Master’s in Public Health (MPH) at CSU Long Beach.
+Her research interests include immigrant health, specifically how policies affect the health of undocumented Latinos and obesity prevention.
+She is a 2020 CARE-UC Fellow and was awarded funding to conduct research on food insecurity among immigrants in California.

-Kesia Garibay is a Public Health PhD student at UC Merced who focuses on health policy.
-She received her B.A. in Public Health from UC Merced.
+Kesia Garibay is a Public Health PhD student at UC Merced.
+She received a B.A. in Public Health from UC Merced.
 Her research interests include the impact of health policy on underserved communities and understanding how policy addresses health disparities.
 She is currently working to develop a state obesity policy database with the CHIP Lab.
 Kesia is the 2020 recipient of the Future History Makers Award from Hispanas Organized for Political Equality (HOPE).